J.D., with honors, The George Washington University Law School

 - Advises government contractors in negotiation of teaming and subcontracting agreements and represents clients in prime-subcontractor disputes.

-- Advises clients on Medicare contracting matters related to Medicare Administrative Contractor procurements and the associated contract administration.
+- Advises clients on Medicare contracting matters related to Medicare Administrative Contractor (MAC) procurements and associated contract administration and regulatory compliance issues.

-- Counsels clients in obtaining information and protecting their own proprietary and confidential information under the Freedom of Information Act.
+- Counsels clients in obtaining information and protecting their own or government proprietary and confidential information under the Freedom of Information Act.

-- Litigates commercial disputes in the state and federal courts.
+- Litigates commercial disputes in state and federal courts.

 - Summer Intern, U.S. Department of Justice, Commercial Litigation Branch, Fraud Section (2012)